-A frontal impact crash can damage vital organs, especially the lungs.
+Head on collisions can damage vital organs, especially the lungs.
 If a rib punctured one of your lungs, you could die.
 The same can happen to your liver, heart, and other nearby organs.
-Additionally, the digestive tract also can be damaged in the crash.
+Additionally, the digestive tract also can be damaged in a car accident.
 For example, the intestines may rupture or bruise when the seat belt contracts against your abdomen.
 Other internal injuries may also occur during an accident.
 Heart injuries that may lead to a heart attack are also possible.
 Don’t ignore chest pain after a car accident.
 Make sure you get medical attention to rule out any life-threatening or serious conditions.

-Organ damage can be hard to detect at first, so it is critical to get medical attention immediately after any car accident.
+Organ damage can be hard to detect at first, so it is critical to get medical attention immediately after any auto accident.

-The violence of a head-on crash can shatter bones.
+The violence of a head-on collision can shatter bones.
 Your arms and legs may smash into the steering wheel or dashboard because the seat belt does nothing to restrain them.
 Also, your hip socket can break if your lower legs slam into the footboard.
-Severe foot and ankle fractures also are common.
+Severe foot and ankle fractures also are common in head on collisions.

-In a head on or frontal impact collision, the head and neck of drivers and passengers will continue to move forward while the body will mostly stay in the same position.
+In a frontal impact or head on collision, the head and neck of drivers and passengers will continue to move forward while the body will mostly stay in the same position.
 This violent action will stretch and strain the muscles and ligaments at the back of the neck and at the base of the head and into the shoulders.

 Some of the common signs of whiplash are back, neck and shoulder pain, numbness, weakness, stiffness, dizziness and headaches.
 But these symptoms may not show up immediately, so it is important to get a medical evaluation right away after the head on collision.